golemfactory/golem-architecture/arch-snapshot/arch.md

 To enable this flexibility, Golem uses a generic [property and constraints language](#discovery-and-offersdemand-matching) to describe the resources being offered.

-The Golem Node is agnostic to the specific properties used and can match Offers and Demands as long as they adhere to the [language specification](#discovery-and-offersdemand-matching).
-However, the Golem Node does not interpret the semantics of the properties in the Offer, nor does its behavior depend on the negotiated Agreement.
+The Core Network is agnostic to the specific properties used and can match Offers and Demands as long as they adhere to the [language specification](#discovery-and-offersdemand-matching).
+However, the Core Network does not interpret the semantics of the properties in the Offer, nor does its behavior depend on the negotiated Agreement.
 It is the responsibility of the Provider Agent application to accurately interpret the semantics and implement the agreed-upon behavior between the parties.